Narayana-Rao/polsartools/docs/source/index.rst

 .. * :ref:`modindex`
 .. * :ref:`search`

 Disclaimer
 ==========

-PolSAR Tools v0.6.1 is released under the `GNU General Public License v3.0 <https://www.gnu.org/licenses/gpl-3.0.html>`_ (GPL-3.0).
+PolSARtools v0.6.1 is released under the `GNU General Public License v3.0 <https://www.gnu.org/licenses/gpl-3.0.html>`_ (GPL-3.0).
 This means you are free to use, modify, and distribute the software, provided you adhere to the terms of the license.

 No Warranty